baggepinnen/LengthChannels.jl/README.md

 [![Build Status](https://travis-ci.org/baggepinnen/LengthChannels.jl.svg?branch=master)](https://travis-ci.org/baggepinnen/LengthChannels.jl)
 [![codecov](https://codecov.io/gh/baggepinnen/LengthChannels.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/baggepinnen/LengthChannels.jl)

 This package defines a type `LengthChannel{T} <: AbstractChannel{T}` which simply adds information about the length of the channel when it is iterated.
 The constructor behaves the same as the constructor for `Channel`, but takes an additional integer specifying the length.
 This length is not to be confused with the buffer size of the channel, referred to as `buf` in the example below.
-When a `LengthChannel` is iterated, it continues until it has iterated the specified number of elements, after that the channel is closed, even if there are more elements put in the channel.
+When a `LengthChannel` is iterated, it continues until it has iterated the specified number of elements, after that the channel may be automatically closed, even if there are more elements put in the channel, see kwargs `autoclose`.

 Examples: